TokoFree/TCABootcamp/Day 1/README.md

 state.validateNumber()
 ```

-By using this style, you can call it on other place that uses this State (for example if you need to call it on other reducers), but you can't use environment (if you need to you can still pass it as the function argument).
+By using this style, you can call it on other place that uses this State (for example, if you need to call it on other reducers), but you can't use environment (You can still pass it as the function argument actually).

 ## Environment
 Lets go to the next topic, Environment.
-This is the entry point to the outside world and how to control the world for mocking and unit testing.
+It is the entry point to the outside world and how to control the world for mocking and unit testing.
 Usually we put all things that we can't control in the Environment.

 ```swift
 struct DemoEnvironment {